-As a city rich in history and culture, there are plenty of sights and landmarks in Chicago to keep visitors busy.
-From the iconic Bean to Navy Pier, there’s something for everyone in this vibrant city.
+As a city rich in history and culture, there are plenty of sights and landmarks in Chicago to keep you busy.
+From the iconic Bean to Navy Pier, there are also plenty of activities and experiences, so you’ll never be bored.

-Visiting Chicago – Useful City Passes
+Visiting Chicago โ Useful City Passes

-If you’re planning a trip to Chicago, then you might be wondering what city passes are available and which ones offer the best value.
+If youโre planning a trip to Chicago, then you might be wondering what city passes are available and which ones offer the best value.
 Here are some to check out and save some time and cost depending on your itinerary.

 - Chicago CityPASS: Popular CityPASS in US cities, this includes 5 top attractions from a list of your choice with cost savings.